Electronics - Software and Digital

 Useful links;

-- PCLint http://www.gimpel.com/html/ - PCLint C programming checker,
+PC-Lint https://pclintplus.com/ - PC-Lint C programming checker,

-- SPLint http://www.splint.org/ - Free version is not very usable I found but is the website puts a compelling case for using such tool.
+SP-Lint http://www.splint.org/ - Free version is not very usable I found, but is the website puts a compelling case for using such tool.
 (Virginia State University - you may come across other interesting projects)

-- Cosmic C http://www.cosmic-software.com/ - A robust C compiler, the best I have used.
+Cosmic C http://www.cosmic-software.com/ - A robust C compiler, the best I have used.

-- ST Microsystems tool set for STM32 microcontrollers (I am evaluating this tool set now)
+ST Microsystems tool set for STM32 microcontrollers (I am evaluating this tool set now)

-- MCU Finder (This tool is not tied in to the other three tools). - Helps you cross select parts by cost and function.
+MCU Finder (This tool is not tied in to the other three tools). - Helps you cross select parts by cost and function.

-- Cube - Will help you select and configure 32 bit ARM microcontroller.
+Cube - Will help you select and configure 32-bit ARM microcontroller.
 Then give you an outline project.

-- uVison - Keil tool is an assembler, C complier and linker.
-This is for any ARM microprocessor but is licenced for ST.
+uVison - Keil tool is an assembler, C complier and linker.
+This is for any ARM microprocessor, but is licenced for ST.

-- ST-Link - SWD programming tool used with the debugging tool provided with the evaluation board.
+ST-Link - SWD programming tool used with the debugging tool provided with the evaluation board.

-- There have been many tools for decades to help get you started.
-This set of tools should get you going in days weeks rather than months it took in the past turning into years to develop libraries of headers and program so that you can create a new project in days that it took in the past.
-ARM core is not necessary the most efficient processor but the whole uVision Keil package that comes for the ARM gives you results quickly from any maker.
+There have been many tools for decades to help get you started.
+This set of tools should get you going in days, weeks rather than months it took in the past turning into years to develop libraries of headers and program so that you can create a new project in days that it took in the past.
+ARM core is not necessary the most efficient processor, but the whole uVision Keil package that comes for the ARM gives you results quickly from any maker.

-To discuss electronics see; Blog page Electronics or https://mewe.com/join/electronics_-_analogue_electronics
+To discuss electronics, see; Blog page Electronics

 Next page; Electronics - Examples of filtering methods